skrey/yellow-extensions/plugins/syntaxhighlight/README.md

 How to highlight source code?
 -----------------------------
 Wrap your code blocks in \`\`\`, add an optional language identifier for syntax highlighting.
 For line numbers add a colon separated number to the language.
-All languages have individual colors and can be defined via style sheets.
+All languages have individual colors and can be defined via style sheet.
 There's a `syntaxhighlight.css` which you can adjust or use in your own style sheets.

-The plugin uses [GeSHi](https://github.com/GeSHi/geshi-1.0) for syntax highlighting, which supports about 200 markup and programming languages.
+The plugin uses [GeSHi 1.0.8.11](https://github.com/GeSHi/geshi-1.0) by Benny Baumann, which supports about 200 programming languages.
+It'is licensed under [GPLv2](http://opensource.org/licenses/GPL-2.0).
 The following languages are included: [CPP](http://en.wikipedia.org/wiki/C++), [CSS](http://en.wikipedia.org/wiki/CSS), [HTML](http://en.wikipedia.org/wiki/HTML), [JavaScript](http://en.wikipedia.org/wiki/JavaScript), [PHP](http://en.wikipedia.org/wiki/PHP).
-You can download more languages from the Geshi website.
+You can download more [languages](https://github.com/GeSHi/geshi-1.0/tree/master/src/geshi).

 Example
 -------